edoardorealini/Product-Availability-Checker/README.md

 # Product-Availability-Checker
-A product availability checker for unieuro.it
+A product availability checker for unieuro.it written in Python